 Another integrated system to keep an eye on is the intake manifold.
 Always ensure that it has proper sealing.
 You can do this by checking for any leaks or cracks affecting performance.
 It is crucial in older engines since the rubber seals tend to dry out and crack over time.

 If the rubber seal appears problematic, you must replace it soon.
-Or else it will invite more problems that you don’t want.
+Or else it will cause more problems that you don’t want.

 Conclusion